philchuang/vMix-M5Stick-Tally-Light/README.md

 ## TODO

-* [ ]  Use Preferences.h instead of EEPROM.h for settings
+* [ ]  Use Preferences.h instead of EEPROM.h for settings (maybe keep EEPROM for last used settings & tracking)
 * [ ]  Battery indicator on all screens
 * [ ]  Detect and indicate when battery is fully charged
 * [ ]  Decrease battery usage / confirm minimum working voltage